truenas/documentation/content/SCALE/SCALETutorials/Apps/InstallRsyncdApp.md

 {{< trueimage src="/images/SCALE/22.12/RsyncdAddModuleNameAndPath.png" alt="Install rsyncd Add Module Name and Path" id="4: Install rsyncd Add Module Name and Path" >}}

 Enter a name in **Module Name**.
 Allowed characters are upper and lowercase alphanumeric characters, numbers, and the underscore (_), hyphen (-) and dot (.).
 Do not begin or end the name with the special characters.

+Use **Comment** to enter an optional description that displays next to the module name when clients obtain a list of available modules.
+Default is to leave this field blank.

 Leave **Enable Module** selected, then enter or browse to the location where you want to use rsync (destination path) in **Host Path**.